ragardner/tksheet/DOCUMENTATION.md

 ___

 Make all data rows the same length (same number of columns), goes by longest row.
-This will usually only affect the data variable, not visible columns.
+This will only affect the data variable, not visible columns.
 ```python
 equalize_data_row_lengths()
 ```